eliotstock/host/README.md

 * `git config --global user.name "Your Name"`
 * `git config --global credential.helper cache`
 * `git config --global credential.helper 'cache --timeout=604800'`

+Push any changes to the script up for next time.

 Then use the GUI tool to make more tweaks.
 Run it with dconf running in another terminal tab to see which gsettings keys are being modified, then add those above for next time.